yast/skelcd-control-leanos/README.md

 But LeanOS is a product itself so apart of the control.xml file it also has its own installation.xml.

+The product selector dialog in the installation displays all products for which exists a `system-installation() = <product_name>` provides dependency.
-Product selector in installator basically search for any product.
-Then for each product it try to find package that provides `system-installation() = <product_name>`.
-If such package does not exist, it removes product from selection.
-When product is selected, then coresponding package that provides system installation for given project is unpacked and its installation.xml is used to continue with installation.
+When a product is selected then its corresponding package providing the system installation is unpacked and its `installation.xml` file is used to continue with the installation.